1. Home

 • In the part of the atmosphere known as the Ozone Layer, naturally occurring ozone gas blocks harmful UV rays from the sun.

-• Ozone that lives lower in the atmosphere is generated by human activity in the form of pollution or smog.
+• Ozone that lives lower in the atmosphere is generated by human activity.

 • High concentrations of ozone at this lower level can become a health hazard.